 A problem that cannot be avoided is dirty pool water.
 Swimming in a pool means you share the space with other people swimming in that pool and bring with them any germs, debris, bodily fluids, and other unpleasantness.
 Always shower after swimming!

 Are there other aspects you hate when swimming?
-Write these aspects in the comments and receive a voucher for our shop.
+Write these aspects in the comments.